benrayfield/occamsfuncer_typecontent/README.md

 fn is the core object type.

 x.L().f(x.R()).equals(x), for all fn x.
 Each leaf type has a certain number of curries, before which (fn:plus 3) returns (fn:plus 3) but (fn:plus 3 4) returns 7.
 There will be more convenient syntaxes, especially for shared branches being #localNamed and for abstraction of s-lambda levels.
 All fn:xyz (for any xyz) are defined as part of the occamsfuncerVM and are not runtime variable names.
 There are no variable names because there are no variables, only constants.
 Everything is a kind of number, though its syntax will be intuitive enough for Humans.
+This system is similar to urbit but more designed to be intuitive for Humans and optimizable.

 Id types start with H: (normal hash id) or h: (weakref is a func that returns 1 if its param is the thing its a weakref to in H: form, else 0) or ?: followed by an arbitrary local id not to be shared across untrusted borders.
 Only H: and h: are shared across untrusted borders as they are the merkle-forest (blockchain-like) kinds of ids suffixed by ipfs-compatible id.